mattheww/gomill/gomill_docs/sgf.rst

 processing moves and positions, and provides a link to the :mod:`~gomill.boards` module.

+The :mod:`!gomill.sgf_grammar` and :mod:`!gomill.sgf_properties` modules are
+used to implement the :mod:`~gomill.sgf` module, and are not currently documented.

 These modules are intended for use with |sgf| version FF[4], which is specified at http://www.red-bean.com/sgf/index.html.